MetaMask/metamask-docs/docs/guide/ethereum-provider.md

 ## Upcoming Breaking Changes

 ::: tip
-These changes are _upcoming._ Follow [this GitHub issue](https://github.com/MetaMask/metamask-extension/issues/8077) for details.
+These changes are _upcoming._ Follow [this GitHub issue](https://github.com/MetaMask/metamask-extension/issues/8077) for updates.

+All consumers of this API will be affected by the `eth_chainId` bug fix (see [next subsection](#window-ethereum-api-changes)).

-If you are new to using the provider, or use [ethers](https://www.npmjs.com/package/ethers), you do not have to worry about these changes, and can skip ahead [to the next section](#api).
+Otherwise, if you are new to using the provider or use [ethers](https://www.npmjs.com/package/ethers), you do not have to worry about these changes, and can skip ahead [to the next section](#api).
 :::

 ### `window.ethereum` API Changes